 The larger globe-shaped Allium are also terrific dried flowers.
 It’s fun to experiment with them: one year, my sister spray painted dried Allium Globemaster orbs gold.
 Fun.

-While most Allium are not recommended for forcing over the winter, there are several varieties that are known to be good forcers: A. cowanii, karativiense, karataviense Ivory Queen and unifolium.
+While most Allium are not recommended for forcing over the winter, there are several varieties that are known to be good forcers, like A. cowanii and karataviense.

 In general, to force any of these select varieties of Allium, one would pot the bulbs in mid-October and prechill them at a consistent, dark 38°F to 45°F with moderate watering for eight to ten weeks.
 At the end of the precooling period, bring the pots out of refrigeration into progressively stronger sunlight with moderate watering.
 They usually bloom around four weeks later.
 Once Allium bulbs are forced, their vitality is spent and the bulbs may be discarded.